Trademark Search & Clearance

 Reasons To Search & Clear Your Mark

-You may be tempted just to apply for trademark registration rather than spend the time or money on an attorney to perform a search and clear the mark.
+You may be tempted just to apply for trademark registration rather than spend the time or money on a trademark attorney to perform a search and clear the mark.
 But it’s reckless to file blind.
-If your application is denied (a scenario touched on in this post on Colin Kaepernick’s trademark application), you may waste a year or more of building equity in your brand, only to be forced to change.
+If your application is denied, you may waste a year or more of building equity in your brand, only to be forced to change.
 In most cases, the cost of rejection far outweighs the cost of paying an attorney for a few hours of work on the front end.

 You may also be tempted just to use your mark and not bother with trying to get it registered.
 This could be even worse for you.
 In addition to the loss of brand equity if you’re eventually forced to change, you could face exposure to liability for infringement if someone else has the trademark and pursues damages against you.
 All in all, you’re better off investigating whether your mark is available for use and, if so, whether it qualifies for registration.